nishantpandey4/Pick_place_mobile_robot/README.md

-### Author
+### Pick Place Mobile Robot
-Nishant Awdeshkumar Pandey and Rishikesh Jadhav.
+This peoject was made by Nishant Awdeshkumar Pandey and Rishikesh Jadhav.
 This folder consists of the following folders:
 Package - Contains another folder named a robot that can be copy pasted in catkin_ws/src.

 robot folder contains multiple folders with the following description: